Here are the top 10 features of the new Honda City that you will not get on the Maruti Ciaz. Check out the list ahead!

-The new City will get its existing 1.5 Litre petrol i-VTEC and 1.5 Litre i-DTEC diesel engine.
-The petrol engine will be capable of producing 118 BHP and 145 Nm of peak torque.
+In India, we now get the fifth generation of Honda City.
+The same engines are used but are now BS6 compliant.
+The new City gets a new 1.5 Litre petrol i-VTEC but the same 1.5 Litre i-DTEC diesel engine.
+The petrol engine will be capable of producing 120 BHP and 145 Nm of peak torque.
 The diesel engine will produce 100 PS and 200 Nm of peak torque.

 The new City is 4.55 metres long, 1.75 metres wide and 1.49 metres tall.
 It is slightly bigger than the outgoing version.
 This could mean that the new City will be more spacious than its rivals as well.
 It will compete with the likes of Hyundai Verna, Maruti Ciaz, Volkswagen Vento, Skoda Rapid and Toyota Yaris.